 * Finally, tricks and jokes can be amusing, but vandalism is not.
 Vandalism is a crime punishable by law.
 Inform children of the need to respect others and their property!

-Resource: The National Crime Prevention Council and the American Crime Prevention Institute.
+Resource: The National Crime Prevention Council, the American Crime Prevention Institute and Scholastic.com.
 If you would like further information on Child Safety, please call Tuckie Shaver with the Boise Police Crime Prevention Unit at 570-6073.